spxbhuhb/zakadabar-stack/core/doc/changelog/Snapshot.md

 - ZkSideBarGroup: clicking close to the highlight border does not open the group
 - ZkSideBarGroup: hover text color is now properly set

+## Lib:Accounts

+- move account, role, login, logout from core into this P&P package
+- merge principal and account
+- migrate all backend modules to the bl/pa concept

 ## Lib:Examples

 ### Added